|

 refrigerate for an hour.
 This allows the ingredients to fully develop their

-thoroughly to avoid the sticking problem.
-Take 1/2 cup of lamb mixture on palm,
+surface thoroughly to avoid the sticking problem.
+Take 1/2 cup of lamb

-and mold into 3-in. long sausage.
-Insert a pre-soaked skewer through the
+mixture on palm, and mold into 3-in. long sausage.
+Insert a pre-soaked skewer

-sausage.
+through the sausage.
 Repeat with the remaining lamb mixture.
-Generously brush all lamb
+Generously brush

-sausages with melted butter.
-Grill the sausages, occasionally turning and
+all lamb sausages with melted butter.
+Grill the sausages, occasionally

 Lamb Sekuwa